How to Upcycle a Desk into a Pair of Nightstands

 With two legs missing, it wasn’t going to be as easy to DIY the desk into nightstands.
 But I was determined to make it happen.

 Make sure the desk or vanity has two stand-alone sides to it.
-When the top and middle section are removed the sides need to be able to stand on their own.
+When the top and middle sections are removed the sides need to be able to stand on their own.
+Check out more painted desk ideas here.

-Supplies Used To DIY a Desk into a pair of nightstands:
+Supplies Used to Upcycle a Desk into a Pair of Nightstands

 Start by unscrewing the top from the body of the desk.
 This makes it easy to really see how everything comes together, and will help take the other parts apart.